Mission Jurassic Mid-Dig Report

 - Scientists have identified at least four sauropods, some of the largest land animals to have ever lived, and some meat-eating allosaurs, too.

-- Some of the biggest sauropod finds so far include an articulated tail and vertebrae that is about 25 to 30 feet long, a backbone, a second femur that measures between 5 and 6 feet and weighs 200 pounds, and a shoulder bone which is one of the biggest in terms of surface area.
+- Some of the biggest sauropod finds so far include an articulated tail and vertebrae that is about 25 to 30 feet long, a backbone, a second femur that measures between 5 and 6 feet and weighs 200 pounds, and a shoulder bone that is one of the biggest in terms of surface area.

 - Scientists also discovered dolphin-like creatures called ichthyosaurs with eyes as big as dinner plates, thousands of mollusk fossils known as Devil’s Toenails, fossilized plants, and fossilized dinosaur trackways (footprints).